codepath/ParsePushNotificationExample/README.md

 # Parse Push Notification Sample Code

-...
+This source code was originally created by Vishal Kapoor as part of our Jan 2015 Android bootcamp.
+The code has been updated significantly by Roger Hu on March 3rd, 2016 to reflect Parse Server.

-This source code was originally created by Vishal Kapoor as part of our Jan Android bootcamp.
+See our [cxonfiguring parse server push notifications guide](https://guides.codepath.com/android/Configuring-a-Parse-Server#enabling-push-notifications) for more details.

 ### Setup